 As an avid reader, I began to look at my reading choices.
 Would what I was reading shape the future?
 Were the books’ characters and writers reflecting the diverse makeup of the world we live in?
 Was I reading new perspectives and learning about people different to me?

 The crunch point was when I read The Heart is a Lonely Hunter by Carson McCullers – this is a stunning book set in deep south USA in the late 1930’s (published in 1940), about a group of ‘misfits’ as they were called then.
 We wouldn’t call them ‘misfits’ now.
-They were just people from underrepresented groups; a Deaf man; a teenage girl and a black male doctor.
+They were just people from underrepresented groups; a Deaf man; a teenage girl and a Black male doctor.
 The only one that was treated with any respect in that time was the male cafe owner.

 That of course has changed now, our debut collection featured amazing female writers from the D/deaf community.
-It’s been fascinating to read new writing from diverse voices.
+It’s been fascinating to read new writing from diverse voices and multicultural backgrounds.
 I’m convinced this is also my small part in helping make the world a better place, and I have learned so much!
 Most of all, this new approach to reading has meant that I’ve supported authors that aren’t getting the bookshelf space they deserve.
 And that’s important because books create physical and historical legacies; what we read now has an impact on what the future thinks, understands and knows.

 It’d be wonderful if I could share these stories with you – it’s an easy way for you to support these emerging writers too.
 Just click the red button below to check out our collections.